-Key findings are contained with art A.3. of the Society and Equalities Impact Assessment and relevant issues are summarised here.
+Key findings are contained with art A.3. of the Society and Equalities Impact Assessment and relevant issues related to the specifics of the guidance are summarised here.

 Age: The importance of considering the age characteristic in the development of places is recognised in the questions which form the Place Standard tool.
 It provides a simple framework for local people to assess the quality of a place and to help structure conversations about future improvement.
 It allows people to think about the physical elements of a place (for example its buildings, spaces, and transport links), as well as the social aspects (for example whether people feel they have a say in decision making).